Values of π(x) and Δ(x) for various x's

 is so-called Riemann prime-counting function (the first sum runs over the powers of primes).
 We have the following expression for Π0(x) [8]:

-\Pi_{0}(x) = \operatorname{li}(x) - \sum_{\rho}\operatorname{li}(x^{\rho}) - \ln 2 + \int_x^\infty \frac{dt}{t(t^2-1) \ln t}
+\Pi_{0}(x) = \mathrm{li}(x) - \sum_{\rho}\mathrm{li}(x^{\rho}) - \ln 2 + \int\limits_x^\infty \frac{dt}{t(t^2-1) \ln t}

 \sum_{n=1}^{\infty} \frac{\mu(n)}{n} = 0

-\sum_{n=1}^{\infty} \frac{\mu(n)}{n} \operatorname{li}(x^{\frac{1}{n}}) = \operatorname{R}(x)
+\sum_{n=1}^{\infty} \frac{\mu(n)}{n} \mathrm{li}(x^{\frac{1}{n}}) = \mathrm{R}(x)

-\sum_{n=1}^{\infty} \frac{\mu(n)}{n} \left( \sum_{\rho}\operatorname{li}(x^{\frac{\rho}{n}}) - \frac{n}{2 \ln x} \right) = \sum_{\rho}\operatorname{R}(x^{\rho}) + \frac{1}{\ln x}
+\sum_{n=1}^{\infty} \frac{\mu(n)}{n} \left( \sum_{\rho}\mathrm{li}(x^{\frac{\rho}{n}}) - \frac{n}{2 \ln x} \right) = \sum_{\rho}\mathrm{R}(x^{\rho}) + \frac{1}{\ln x}

 References

 [1] Tomás Oliveira e Silva.
-Tables of values of pi(x) and of pi2(x). http://www.ieeta.pt/~tos/primes.html
+Tables of values of pi(x) and of pi2(x). http://sweet.ua.pt/tos/primes.html

 [2] Xavier Gourdon.
 Counting the number of primes. http://numbers.computation.free.fr/Constants/Primes/countingPrimes.html